Fatoumata Diawara

-Fatoumata Diawara (ߝߊ߫ߕߎߡߕߊ ߖߊ߯ߥߙߊ߫, born 1982) is a Malian singer-songwriter currently living in France.
+Fatoumata Diawara (ߝߊ߫ߕߎߡߕߊ ߖߊ߯ߥߙߊ߫, born 21 February 1982) is a Malian singer-songwriter currently living in France.

 Diawara began her career as an actress in theatre and in film, including Genesis (1999), Sia, The Dream of the Python (2001) and Timbuktu (2014).
 She later launched a career in music, collaborating with numerous artists and releasing three studio albums beginning with 2011 debut Fatou.
 Diawara's music combines traditional Wassoulou with international styles.

 Early life

 Diawara was born in 1982 in the Ivory Coast to Malian parents.
 As an adolescent, she was sent back to their native Bamako in Mali to be raised by an aunt.
 When she was eighteen, Diawara moved to France to pursue acting.
 She briefly returned to Mali for a film role, but fled back to Paris to avoid being coerced into marriage by her family.

 Film and theatre

 After moving to France, Diawara appeared in Cheick Oumar Sissoko's 1999 feature film Genesis, Dani Kouyaté's popular 2001 film Sia, le rêve du python, and in the internationally renowned street theatre troupe Royal de Luxe.
-She also played a leading role in the musical Kirikou et Karaba.
+She also played a leading role in the stage adaptation of the musical Kirikou et Karaba.

 Simultaneously with pursuing her musical career, Diawara has continued her cinematic activities, with numerous roles, appearances, and musical input in multiple feature films, including in Timbuktu, which won seven César Award nods and an Academy Award nomination in 2014.